 How much support can you expect from those around you?
 First and foremost, you need to have The Writing Talk with your spouse or significant other.
 The reality is you’re going to disappear behind a closed door for long stretches of time.
 You’re going to need agreement to be left alone.
 (See, supra, protecting your writing time.)
 By happenstance, I married a woman who is both very supportive of my writing and—double bonus!—an outstanding editor.
 (I’ll talk more about our “family business” approach to writing in a future blog.)
 My wife, Kay-Kay, and I also have three children and a couple of grandchildren.
 You need to factor them into the equation, too.
 (More on my adult kids’ role in the “family business” later, too.)

-I’m an attorney by training, so I’ve spent almost my entire adult life writing professionally.
+I’m an attorney by training, so I’ve spent most of my adult life writing professionally.
 You simply can’t avoid it if you’re making a living at the bar.
 I can’t count the number of times someone’s asked me, usually at some writer’s conference, “Oh, so you’re new to writing?”
 Well, no, I’m not.
 I’m a new novelist, but I’ve been a professional writer for years.

-If you consider yourself a weak or awkward writer, you’ll need to start farther upstream.
-If your mechanics aren’t solid, best start at the local college, junior college, or writing center with some coursework to sharpen your skates.
+If you consider yourself a weak or awkward writer, you’ll need to begin farther upstream.
+If your mechanics aren’t solid, best start at the local university, community college, or writing center to sharpen your skates.
 I caution against jumping into creative writing as a means of learning basic grammar, punctuation, and elements of style.
 That will only undermine your self-discipline and exacerbate your Impostor Syndrome.
-And here, there be dragons.

 If your kids and grandkids routinely roll their eyes and beg you not to tell that same story again, you may have well-developed storytelling skills.
 (Hey, at least they remember them, right?)
 And being a working writer extends well beyond putting words on paper.
 Even if you’re picked up with a juicy contract by one of the Big Five publishing houses, unless your last name ends with King or Gabaldon or Grisham, most of the marketing for your book is going to fall on your shoulders.
 You may have deep prior skills in that area.
 Public speaking is an important part of any author’s life—book club chats, library presentations, book signings, school visits, and more.
 If nothing else, you’ve lived long enough to work through your fears and know the value of sticking to a long-term project with a difficult but achievable goal.

-Watch my blog for more installments of Write Turns.
+Watch my blog for more installments of Your Write Turn.
 I post new stuff every Sunday afternoon.